iyashsh/GHES-Azure/README.md

     - Create a Resource Group and Service Principal.

 3. **Terraform Setup**:
-    - Define and configure infrastructure in the Terraform files (hidden for security).
+    - Define and configure infrastructure in the Terraform files.

 4. **Ansible Setup**:
-    - Configure Ansible playbooks for automation tasks (hidden for security).
+    - Configure Ansible playbooks for automation tasks.

 ## Workflow and Best Practices